 Though I have to say, I think my favourite part of Woodend is the Wetland Ridges Side Trail.
 It takes you outside the conservation area and through to the wetlands behind the Niagara College Teaching Winery.
 Around the outskirts of the ponds, you’ll find interpretive signage about the area.
 If you’ve done the Bruce Trail loop PLUS this side trail, chances are you might be a little parched so why not reward yourself with a glass at one of the best wineries in Niagara?

-Be sure to check out my Woodend Conservation Area post for full details and plan your visit!
+Be sure to check out my guide to Woodend Conservation Area for full details and to plan your visit!

 Looking For More St Catharines Hiking Trails?